A collection of R packages designed for data science

 (viamagrittr

-package) to chain operations. - This allows us to run multiple lines of code sequentially, simplifying pipelines and making them easier to read.
+package) to chain operations. - Both of these approaches allow us to run multiple lines of code sequentially, simplifying pipelines and making them easier to read.